North Shore (09) 486 8900

 How is my data going to be used in the study?

-The cervical screening self-test study will collect anonymous data on all women who are eligible for the study, regardless of whether they return a self-sample.
-This data will allow us to assess our study endpoints which will tell us about how effective self-testing is and what groups of women self-testing appeals to.
+Data on participation will tell us how effective different ways of offering self-testing are and what groups of women are more likely to access screening through these methods.
 The study will only collect information relevant to cervical screening.
-All information will be kept confidential and securely
+All information will be kept confidential and secure.

-Your results show that you have one of the other (non 16/18) HPV types.
+Your result shows that you have one or more of the other (non 16/18) HPV types.
 A follow up smear test is recommended to look for cervical cell changes that may cause cervical cancer.
-Further follow up will be recommended if the follow up smear test shows cell changes.
+Further follow up will be recommended if cell changes are shown.

 If you want to know more about HPV visit https://www.hpv.org.nz/